Net Unrealized Profit / Loss

 Market cap is the deterministic product of spot price and circulating supply; realized cap values each coin at the price it last moved on-chain.
 The Adamant Capital primer that introduced this construction in February 2019 published it as “Relative Unrealized P&L”; the “NUPL” abbreviation and the five-band naming crystallised in cycle-watcher publications afterward.
 The same authors (Tuur Demeester, Tamás Blummer, and Michiel Lescrauwaet) used three qualitative phases — greed, fear, capitulation/apathy — rather than the modern five-band ladder.

 Algebraically NUPL is a monotonic transform of MVRV: NUPL = 1 − 1/MVRV.
-The two indicators carry the same information; NUPL’s 0-centred 0–1 frame is more legible than MVRV’s ratio scale, particularly in capitulation regimes where the values sign-flip clearly.
+The two indicators carry exactly the same information; NUPL’s 0-centred 0–1 frame is more legible than MVRV’s ratio scale, particularly in capitulation regimes where the values sign-flip clearly.
+That equivalence is also the indicator’s biggest trap — covered below.
 The MVRV page carries the same realized-cap caveats and the per-cycle peak comparison.

-btc oak reconstructs realized cap as a two-bucket weighted sum of short-term-holder and long-term-holder cohort series rather than from a per-UTXO last-spent-price feed; the gap is documented in the methodology and the upstream feed shape on sources.
+btc oak surfaces the upstream NUPL feed from CoinGlass’s net-unrealized-P&L series; the underlying realized cap is reconstructed from short-term-holder and long-term-holder cohorts rather than from a per-UTXO last-spent-price feed.
+The gap is documented in the methodology and the upstream feed shape on sources.

-NUPL bands — convention from cycle-watcher publications, not the original Adamant primer
+The five NUPL bands — thresholds are cycle-watcher convention, not from the original Adamant primer

 ReadingRegimeWhat it has meant

 NUPL ≥ 0.75 Euphoria / GreedThree quarters of market cap as paper profit.
-Last fired Dec 2017 at 0.793.
-Eight years and counting since the band has been touched.
+Last reached in December 2017.
+Years and counting since the band has been touched.

 DateEventClose (USD)NUPL · band